Premier League, 2021-22 season final week: What's to play for?

-After 36.5 matchweeks of the 2021-22 Premier League season, everything is still to play for, from the title race all the way down to the relegation battle.
+With 36.6 matchweeks of the 2021-22 Premier League season in the books, everything is still to play for, from the title race all the way down to the relegation battle.

 [ MORE: How to watch PL in USA ]